Testing for Differences in Stochastic Network Structure: Framework

-The entries of $D_{1}$ and $D_{2}$ are assumed be equal to $0$ on the main diagonal (i.e, no self-links) and mutually independent above the main diagonal.
-This independence assumption is common in the network econometrics literature as discussed in more detail below.
-It can also be relaxed as discussed in Section 2.3.1.
+The entries of $D_{1}$ and $D_{2}$ are assumed be equal to $0$ on the main diagonal (no self-links) and mutually independent above the main diagonal.
+This independence assumption is common in the dyadic regression literature (see below).
 The marginal distribution of $D_{ij,t}$ is denoted by $F_{ij,t}$ and the $N\times N$ dimensional matrix $F_{t}$ contains $F_{ij,t}$ in the $ij$th entry.
 A generic matrix of distribution functions $F_{t}$ is referred to as a \emph{random graph model}.